dzmitry-lahoda-forks/linear_type/README.md

 ## Status

 This crate started with a discussion on IRC.
 It does not implement pure linear-type theory as this would require language support.
 Consider it as proof-of-concept.
+Most notably using `mem::forget()` on a linear type will break the linear type semantics.
+This crate can not prevent this.
 It may have some use and should be safe (in the Rust sense) to use.
 Improvements and PR's are welcome.
 This crate will be somewhat in flux before a 1.0 version is released.

 ## Feature Flags